caso-computing/hw7/hw7/DESIGN.md

   o  The database has to be formatted as lines of records with 4 fields, each field seperated by a tab
      character.  (thus, a tsv file).
-The fields are:  email, name, shoe size (read as an integer), favorite food. o  The input command **Listed_ordered** returns the value of emails sorted in ASCII order.
+The fields are:  email, name, shoe size (read as an integer), favorite food. o  The root node of the BST is created using the 1st record read from the customer DB.
+There is no logic to try and "balance" the tree.
+This means that if the 1st record of the DB contains an ascii value that is very low (eg, APPLE) or high (eg, zebra), you will end up with a very unbalance tree of O(n). o  The input command **Listed_ordered** returns the value of emails sorted in ASCII order.
 That means all capitalize letters will be sorted BEFORE lower case letters.
 This could be changed by changing the node key in the BST routine to insert and remove by converting uppercase letters to lowercase during insertion and removing (but not changing the node record value of uppercase letters).